nameisis/cache/README.md

 Original author asked me if I would like to take this package over as he doesn't have time to work on it and I said yes.
 ---

-# README IS NOT UP TO DATE FOR 2.x-dev VERSION!

 [![Latest Stable Version](https://poser.pugx.org/nameisis/cache/v/stable?format=flat-square)](https://packagist.org/packages/nameisis/cache)
 [![Latest Unstable Version](https://poser.pugx.org/nameisis/cache/v/unstable?format=flat-square)](https://packagist.org/packages/nameisis/cache)